 As a last resort, you can give data recovery services a shot for recovering data from your micro SD Card.
 Data recovery services retrieve data from micro SD cards 98% of the time and are highly secure.

 When even data recovery software fails, you should try relying on professionals to help recover deleted files from micro SD cards.
-Trustworthy services such as ACE Data Recovery are highly reliable for recovering data from a variety of storage devices.
+Trustworthy services are highly reliable for recovering data from a variety of storage devices.

 The typical recovery service begins with a free phone call and a quick cost evaluation.
 Even if your micro SD card is physically damaged, it might be possible to recover it.
 After the consultation, all you have to do is to ship the faulty micro SD card to the service provider.
 Their experts will try to clone your micro SD card and recover the data.